shwina/still-magic/README.md

         containing (in order) an `img` element with a `src` attribute but nothing else and a `figcaption` element with the figure's label.
-        **These elements all have to be on one line** so that the `sed` magic in the Makefile that gets around Pandoc's handling of figures can find and translate the elements correctly.
+        **These elements all have to be on one line** so that `./bin/transform.py` can find and translate the elements correctly.

--   If you need to embed a one-line LaTeX command in a Markdown file and have it passed through, format it as an HTML comment with a double equals sign and then the command.
-    (We do not include one here because it will be interpreted literally, as this mechanism's implementation is rather crude).

 -   When all else fails, put `<div markdown="1" replacement="something.tex">` in the Markdown file and a corresponding `</div>` after the block of Markdown that's to be replaced by